easybuilders/easybuild/docs/Contributing-back.rst

           '``easybuild-framework``' with the name of the target EasyBuild repository.

 i. visit https://github.com/EXAMPLE/easybuild-framework;
-ii. switch to the branch that includes the changes you want to contribute back
+ii. switch to the branch that includes the changes you want to contribute
-    using the '``Branch: master``' button on the left;
-iii. click the '``New pull request``' button;
+    using the '``Branch: master``' button on the left, for example by selecting ``Branch: mybranch`` from the dropdown list iii. click the '``New pull request``' button;
 iv. change the target branch to ``develop`` using the '``base: master``' button;
+v. review your changes using the 'diff' view presented by GitHub;
-v. provide an appropriate title and description for your contribution;
+vi. provide an appropriate title and description for your contribution;
-vi. open the pull request by clicking the green '``Create pull request``' button
+vii. open the pull request by clicking the green '``Create pull request``' button

-Next, your pull request will be reviewed & tested, see :ref:`contributing_back_review_process`.
+Next, your pull request will be reviewed & tested, see :ref:`contributing_review_process`.

-.. _contributing_back_updating_pull_requests:
+.. _contributing_updating_pull_requests:

 Updating existing pull requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~